karamfil/course-vim/docs/Weekly Tutorials/Week 01 Normal Mode, Insert Mode and Basic Word Motions.md

 ## **Practice**

-**Switching Modes**:

-- Use Insert commands to enter text at different positions.
-- After each insert press escape to go back to normal mode and navigate there

-**Using Word Motions**:
+- **Switching Modes**: Practice using Insert Mode commands (`i`, `I`, `a`, `A`, `o`, `O`) to enter text at different positions.
+After completing each insertion, press `Esc` to return to Normal Mode and use motions to navigate.
+Focus hard on building the habit of returning to Normal Mode for movement and commands as this would be a big efficiency boost

-- Focus on navigating horizontally with using all word motions.
+- **Using Word Motions**: Pay attention to navigating horizontally using all word motions (`w`, `W`, `e`, `E`, `b`, `B`, `ge`, `gE`).

-**Undo/Redo**

-- Use vim undo and redo instead of built in vscode undo/redo
+- **Undo/Redo**: Instead of relying on VSCode’s undo/redo, practice using Vim's `u` to undo changes and `Ctrl-r` to redo them.
+Observe how changes in Insert Mode are grouped into undo blocks and use this to your advantage when correcting mistakes.
+- **Efficient Workflow**: As you practice, evaluate whether your mode switches and motions are efficient.
+Are you navigating effectively with word motions?
+Are you returning to Normal Mode consistently after edits?
+Reflect and adjust as needed to improve your flow.

 ---
 ## **Further Reading**